wamdam/backy2/README.md

 ```
 rbd snap create vms/vm1@backup1
 rbd diff vms/vm1@backup1 --format=json > /tmp/vm1@backup1.diff
-rbd map vms/vm1@backup1
-backy backup -r /tmp/vm1@backup1.diff /dev/rbd/vms/vm1@backup1 vm1@backup1
+backy2 backup rbd://vms/vm1@backup1 vm1@backup1

-rbd unmap vms/vm1@backup1
+    INFO: $ /home/dk/develop/backy2/env/bin/backy2 backup rbd://rbd/test@snap1 rbdtest2
+    INFO: New version: e3106ffa-5564-11e6-9bd5-a44e314f9270
+    INFO: Backy complete.
 ```

 This creates a snapshot in pool `vms` from the image `vm1` called vm1@backup1.
 Then it creates a json-formatted diff 'from the beginning', that means, the diff defines all used areas.

-Then the snapshot is mapped (i.e. made available as a block device) and backy is called with the rbd diff file as hints to backup the block device into a backup called `vm1@backup1`.
+Then the snapshot is backed up by backy with the rbd diff file as hints to backup the block device into a backup called `vm1@backup1`.

 #### lvm

 ```
 lvm TODO
+Mostly about creating a snapshot and calling sth like

+backy2 backup file://dev/mapper/something name
 ```